kayshakk/kayshakk.github.io/essays/designpatterns.md

 ## Conclusion

-Overall, I believe that more programmers should start to incorporate design patterns into their projects.
-Using design patterns in a programming project makes it easier to manage, make the code work better, and be able to use it across multiple platforms and projects.
-This makes it easier to create better software applications.
+I strongly believe that there should be an increase of developers who use design patterns.
+The use of design patterns makes it easier to manage, able to access it across various platforms and projects, and overall make the code work a lot better.
+With these aspects combined it can create better software applications and projects.